Risa Vetri Ferman: Service as District Attorney

-In 2008, Ferman established an Elder Abuse Unit and Taskforce to support seniors targeted by criminals.
-Ferman supervises the Elder Abuse Task Force, a multifaceted force of law enforcement agencies as well as the county's Aging and Adult Services.
-Ferman established the Elder Justice Roundtable in 2013 after further development with the Elder Abuse Unit and Taskforce.
+In 2008, Ferman established an Elder Abuse Unit and Task Force to support seniors targeted by criminals.
+Ferman supervises the Elder Abuse Task Force, a collaboration between law enforcement agencies and the county's Aging and Adult Services.
+Ferman established the Elder Justice Roundtable in 2013 after further development with the Elder Abuse Unit and Task Force.

 In 2009, Ferman co-founded the Mission Kids Child Advocacy Center in Norristown, Pennsylvania.
 Mission Kids is a 501(c)(3) corporation, founded through a collaborative effort with the Police Chiefs of Association of Montgomery County, and the Montgomery County Office of Children and Youth.
-Ferman is a member of the Mission Kids Executive Board (as Past President).

 Ferman is a co-founder of the Montgomery County Child Advocacy Program (MCAP) as a board member.
 MCAP is a 501(c)(3) non-profit organization that provides free legal representation to children who are victims of abuse in Montgomery County.
 Ferman introduced the School Safety Committee as a primary source for County schools regarding safety.
 The committee consists of a variety of individual units such as school superintendents, public safety officials and law enforcement personnel.
 Ferman is an avid supporter of the Montgomery County Youth Aid Panel Program (YAP), a restorative justice initiative for juveniles in the criminal justice system.
-Ferman created the Teen Driving Safety Program, which includes a Teen Driving Safety Documentary, through partnership with the WPVI Channel 6 ABC and a corresponding Teen Driving Safety Curriculum.
+Ferman created the Teen Driving Safety Program, which includes a Teen Driving Safety Documentary, through a partnership with the WPVI Channel 6 ABC and a corresponding Teen Driving Safety Curriculum.

 In 2012, Ferman convened Montgomery County's first Cyber Bullying and Bullying Task Force.
-Come 2013, Ferman, along with Montgomery County Commission Chair Josh Shapiro, former Montgomery County Sheriff Eileen Behr, Montgomery County Schools and Intermediate Unit, and the Police Chiefs Association of Montgomery County, announced the creation and release of the first Cyber Bullying/Bullying Taskforce Manual in the country.
+Come 2013, Ferman, along with Montgomery County Commission Chair Josh Shapiro, former Montgomery County Sheriff Eileen Behr, Montgomery County Schools and Intermediate Unit, and the Police Chiefs Association of Montgomery County, announced the creation and release of the first Cyber Bullying/Bullying Task Force Manual in the country.

 Ferman and Montgomery County Chief Public Defender Keir Bradford-Grey coordinated their efforts to protect youths in Montgomery County through a partnership with Big Brothers Big Sisters in Southeastern, Pennsylvania to create the "Back on Track program.